p-m-p/p-m-p.github.io/blog/practical-web-component-reactivity-patterns.md

 If we then set the value of the active page from JavaScript the value is reflected to the attribute in the HTML.
-You'll notice that the conversion between camel casing and hyphens is handled for us but because the `dataset` is represented as a `DomStringMap` it doesn't provide us any control over how the values are stored and exposed&mdash;it is always a string.
+You'll notice that the conversion between camel casing and hyphens is handled for us but because the `dataset` is represented as a `DomStringMap` it doesn't provide us any control over how the values are stored and exposed&mdash;it's always a string.

 ```js
 const flip = document.querySelector("my-page-flip");